rduplain/memo/startups-for-people-with-problems.md

 ... and they will be so charismatic they will naturally feign a sense of humility.

+_Expect to meet people with big egos (and plan to set that ego aside)._

 There is an abundance of people who have made a career out of all things business.
 You will think they have some credential that you do not.
 You will